Questions asked by students: ES&L

 What can I do with a major program in ES&L?

-ES&L allows undergraduates to explore ethics, society, or law with an interdisciplinary approach in a small program with excellent colleagues based at Trinity College in the University of Toronto.
+ES&L allows undergraduates to explore issues in ethics, society, and law, and to do so by means of an explicitly interdisciplinary approach in a small and intimate program with excellent colleagues.
+We are based at Trinity College in the University of Toronto.

-Issues at the intersection of ethics, society, and law are fascinating.
+Many of the issues at the intersection of ethics, society, and law that we study are crucial contemporary issues.
 Students are required to cover core areas in each stream, but are also allowed to select their own areas of focus from many optional courses.

-Students may explore the study of the law to see if they are interested in law school (or to focus on either ethics or society).
+Each year, a number of students choose ES&L in order to explore the study of the law and see if they are genuinely interested in law school as a post-graduate option.

 Majors commonly doubled with ES&L include Political Science, Philosophy, and Criminology.

 Right, ES&L is not designed for "pre-law" students in particular.
-(However, quite a few of the students in the program do apply to law schools.)
+However, many of the students in ES&L do go on to law schools.

 What if my first request to enroll in the program is unsuccessful?

-ES&L had 260 requests in the first round of 2013, and at least 100 more requests were anticipated in the second round.
-But there are only 70 new spots available in the program each year.
-Thus the program is having to set a cut-off in the B+ range.
+In recent years, ES&L has had 250-275 requests in the first round each spring, and about 100 more requests in the second round each summer.
+There are only about 70 new spots available in the program each year.
+Thus the program's cut-off in the required courses does float up into the B+ range.

-That is why achieving the threshold average in the relevant courses does not ensure invitation to the program, as is stated in the the ES&L entry in the FAS Calendar.
+Achieving the threshold average in the relevant courses does not ensure invitation to the program, as is stated in the ES&L entry in the Faculty of Arts and Science Calendar.

 The program is becoming increasingly popular and competitive.
-For applicants coming out of second year, in the first round in 2013 the cut-off fell in the B+ range (just as it did for applicants coming out of first year).
-Each interested student should asses carefully the likelihood of achieving a competitive average in the required prerequisite courses; if there are concerns about achieving the average, a "plan B" would be a good idea.
+Each interested student should assess carefully the likelihood of achieving a competitive average in the courses required for entry; if there are concerns about achieving the average, a "plan B" would be a good idea.

 The cut-offs cannot be predicted with certainty.
-They depend on the number and quality of requests.
+They depend on the number and quality of requests in each round.

-The online FAS Calender (p.
+The online FAS Calendar (p.
 590) stipulates the relevant base requirements:

 If I have already taken some ES&L courses before enrolling in the program, can I count them as program credits?